-In FY 22-23 Pinellas County committed \$1,192,191 in CDBG and \$196,904 in ESG funds supporting homeless services, emergency shelter operations and facility rehabilitation and operations at special needs facilities.

-During the year, three projects funded in prior years were completed and closed out: PARC Bert Muller Bathroom Renovations was provided funding for bathroom renovations, Gulfcoast Legal Services was provided CDBG-CV funding for fair housing and homelessness prevention legal services, and the County funded Community Housing Assistance Program expended ESG and ESG-CV funds providing homelessness prevention services.
+In FY 23 Pinellas County committed \$1,493,259 in new CDBG and \$198,400 in new ESG funds supporting homeless services and facility rehabilitation at special needs and homeless facilities.
+During the year, ten projects funded in prior years were completed and closed out: Directions for Living was provided funding for two activities, roof repair and solar installation and a/c replacement, Lighthouse of Pinellas was provided funding for safety improvements to classrooms, bathrooms, client areas, teen business production area and for replacing flooring, lighting and reconfiguring the auditorium, PARC was provided funding for bathroom renovations at the Bert Muller facility, St. Vincent de Paul was provided funding for bathroom and corridor improvements, The Arc Tampa Bay was provided funding for kitchen, bathroom and classroom improvements and floor replacement at the Tarpon Springs facility, and WestCare was provided funding for the installation of an emergency generator, bathroom improvements and window replacement at Turning Point.
+Bay Area Legal Services, Community Law Program and Gulfcoast Legal Services were provided CDBG-CV funding for fair housing and homelessness prevention legal services.
+The County funded Community Housing Assistance Program expended ESG and ESG-CV funds providing homelessness prevention services.
 Funding the projects addresses the following priority needs: supporting improvements of public facilities serving low- and moderate-income persons, including the homeless and special needs populations, supporting operations of programs serving low- and moderate-income persons, including the homeless and special needs populations, and providing rental assistance for individuals/households at risk of or already experiencing homelessness.
 The projects support the following goals: public facility improvements, public services, and rental assistance.
 Additionally, Pinellas County works closely with the Pinellas County Homeless Leadership Alliance (HLA) attending general meetings of the Board, participating on multiple committees and providing staff support for the Point-in-Time Count.

-In addition to CDBG and ESG funding for homeless activities, the Human Services Department provided approximately \$155,522 to Directions for Living for street outreach teams to help place homeless persons into emergency shelters and provide referrals to social services, \$37,864 to Boley to provide direct services, including outreach and engagement activities, and \$85,610 to Homeless Leadership Alliance for two community navigators providing case management services.
-Additionally, through the Human Services Department, the County expended almost \$675,000 through the County's Rapid Rehousing Program providing client assistance, case management and rapid rehousing navigation teams; \$117,377 on the SOAR Program providing assistance to homeless individuals to obtain financial and medical benefits through Social Security; as well as additional general funds on other homeless services including aftercare case management, healthcare (including dental, laboratory, specialty care and prescription services), and behavioral health services.
+In addition to CDBG and ESG funding for homeless activities, the Human Services Department provided approximately \$199,468 to Directions for Living, Boley Centers, and the Homeless Leadership Alliance to support street outreach teams to provide case management services, direct services, outreach and engagement activities, placement of homeless persons into emergency shelters and provide referrals to social services.
+Additionally, through the Human Services Department, the County expended \$957,496 through the County's Rapid Rehousing Program providing client assistance, case management and rapid rehousing navigation teams; \$41,776 on the SOAR Program providing assistance to homeless individuals to obtain financial and medical benefits through Social Security; as well as additional general funds on other homeless services including aftercare case management, healthcare (including dental, laboratory, specialty care and prescription services), and behavioral health services.

-The HLA partners with the Juvenile Welfare Board's Children's Services Council & 2-1-1 Tampa Bay Cares on the Family Services Initiative (FSI) that works with families with needs to prevent homelessness while working on longer-term issues and to have one place for families to make initial contact for help.
+The HLA partners with the Juvenile Welfare Board's Children's Services Council and 2-1-1 Tampa Bay Cares on the Family Services Initiative (FSI) that works with families with needs to prevent homelessness while working on longer-term issues and to have one place for families to make initial contact for help.
 FSI is publicized widely as the place to go for help for the homeless and at-risk families.
-Homeless/at risk families call 2-1-1 & are directed to specific triage staff for short assessment.
+Homeless/at risk families call 2-1-1 and are directed to specific triage staff for short assessment.
 Outreach is done by three full-time/two half-time Street Outreach Teams who cover major parts of the county five days a week.
-The Street Outreach Teams are the center of the CoC's efforts to find & engage street homeless.
+The Street Outreach Teams are the center of the CoC's efforts to find and engage street homeless.
 Each Street Outreach Team is composed of one law enforcement officer and one case manager.
 Additionally, Street Outreach Individuals focus on finding unaccompanied youth.
 The Veterans Administration funds Veterans Outreach persons.